Cisco launches Cisco Webex Edge and new videoconferencing hardware

 New hardware

-As for the new hardware, two new headsets join the Cisco 500 Series — the 561 and 562 — both of which are designed to work with Cisco’s IP phones, Jabber, and Webex meetings and teams.
-But the headliner’s Cisco Webex Room Kit Pro, which replaces the SX80.
+As for the new hardware, two new headsets join the Cisco 500 Series — the 561 and 562 — both designed to work with Cisco’s IP phones, Jabber, and Webex meetings and teams.
+But the headliner is Cisco Webex Room Kit Pro, which replaces the SX80.

 Room Kit Pro boasts six video inputs, three outputs (two 4K at 60 frames per second and one 4K at 30 frames per second), and eight microphone inputs, plus firmware with artificial intelligence (AI) that intelligently adjusts the in-frame view, suppresses background noise, responds to voice commands, and even keeps track of the number of people in a room.